 How can a heating pad help during pregnancy?

-You’re using the heat to help relax tense muscles.
+You’re using the heat to help relax tense muscles — which is a good idea!

 Using a heating pad for ligament pain in pregnancy

-- Use light heat — you don’t want to use your microwaveable pad as hot as it gets
+- Use light heat — you don’t want to use your microwaveable pad to be too hot.
+It should just feel warm to the touch.

-- Do NOT use a heating pad — use a microwaveable one — as it gets less hot with time, and is easier to “tuck” into spots
+- Do NOT use an electric heating pad — use a microwaveable one — as it gets less hot with time and is easier to “tuck” into spots.

 One thing that can help ligament pain is making sure your belly is supported when you sleep on your side (use a pillow underneath it).
 I talk more about ligament pain in my normal in pregnancy post.